mayaanne/foundations/sprint-4/my-reflections-sprint-4.md

 MUY IMPORTANTE.
 OBVIOUSLY.
 Remember when I talked about my CSS code in a previous sprint, and how it felt like a messy bedroom that I didn't know how to clean?
 Let me tell you––I WISH I COULD CLEAN IT!
 I just don't know how.
 I am a tidy person and my bedroom is definitely not a messy one, so you can imagine how I'm feeling about having an illegible website.
 GAHHHHHHH.

+## Code Readability Challenge

+**_As a developer, how important do you think indenting is?_**

+Very!
+It makes things a lot easier to follow and clearly differentiates between the parent and child elements.

+**_Do you prefer tabs or spaces when indenting?_**

+Eeeeeee good question?
+I use spaces on VS Code because that's what it was preset too.
+I'll let you know if I have a preference should there come a time that I switch to tabs instead.

+**_What is your workspace like in real life?
+Clean?
+Messy?
+Is your code a reflection of that?
+Is your downloads folder a reflection of that?_**

+MESSY.
+Downloads folder is sorted by date, so that makes thing easier, but it's still full of files that don't need to be in there anymore.
+As previously discussed, the CSS for my website is a MESS and the HTML probably isn't that much better.
+Meep.

 ## In addition to the challenge specific reflections, answer the following questions in your reflection:

 **_How confident are you with each of the Learning Competencies?_**